SorenTech/ansible-mac-security/README.md

 # Ansible Mac Security Baseline

 This playbook will provide a baseline of security and privacy for a new Mac.
-It is based in large part on [drduh's MacOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide). **Obvious disclaimer: You are responsible for your own computer's security and using this playbook does not guarantee anything.** It provides a set of defaults and installs packages that will improve the basic security posture of your machine, but do not ensure it's protection or your privacy.
+It is based in large part on the CIS Benchmarks for MacOS and [drduh's MacOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide). **Disclaimer: You are responsible for your own computer's security and using this playbook does not guarantee anything.** It provides a set of defaults and installs packages that will improve the basic security posture of your machine, but does not guarantee it's security or your privacy.

 ## Installation

 Quick install method:

-`$ sh -c "$(curl -fsSL https://raw.githubusercontent.com/SorenTech/ansible-mac-security/master/install.sh)"`
+`$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/SorenTech/ansible-mac-security/master/install.sh)"`

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

-### Running a specific set of tagged tasks

-You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.

-    ansible-playbook main.yml -i inventory -K --tags "homebrew"

 ## Overriding Defaults